EnricoBorriello/Computational_Learning__Witness_Set/README.md

-# Distinguishing Nodes in Binary Attractors
+# Distinguishing Elements in Binary Vectors

 This repository contains a small collection of functions for calculating the witness set of ensembles of binary vectors.